Trimud/github-file-or-folder-data/README.md

-# Download file from Git Repository
+# Get File or Folder data from any public or private Github Repository